bossm8/dockerfile-templater/README.md

 The templated Dockerfile which accepts the configuration of the variants yml.
 It must be a valid go template.

+## Usage

-## Output
+### Output Directory

+Flag: `-out.dir`

-The generated Dockerfiles are written to an output directory (`-out.dir`).
+The generated Dockerfiles are written to an output directory with the following name scheme:
-They will be named according to this scheme:

 `Dockerfile[sep]<image.name>[sep]<image.tag>`

-You can then build the images like this for example:
+This scheme allows you to build the images like this for example:

 ```bash
 for DF in $(find dockerfiles -type f); do